The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 ================================

 OpenROAD provides spdlog as part of logging infrastructure in order to ensure a clear, consistent messaging and complete messaging interface.
-A wrapper formats the prefix in the reccommended messaging style and limit requiring the tool and id as follows:
+A wrapper formats the prefix in the reccommended messaging style and limit.
+A message format is as follows:
-<tool> <message number> <id> : <Message body>.
+<tool id> <message id> : <Message body>.

-For e.g,
+For Example,
-DRT 0001 TritonRoute.cpp:333       Error reading param file: {}
+DRT 0001 TritonRoute.cpp:333       Error reading param file: {}.

-Use one of the logging functions in the ‘ord’ namespace to issue the message.

 All output from OpenROAD tools should be directed through the logging API to ensure that redirection, file logging and execution control flow is handled consistently.
 This also includes messages from a third party tool integration.
+Use one of the logging functions in the ‘ord’ namespace to issue the message.

 The logging infrastructure also supports generating a `JSON
 <https://www.json.org>`__ file containing design metrics (e.g. area,